phunanon/Insitux/README.md

 (keys d) → [0 :a "hi"]
 (vals d) → [1 "hello" 123]

-;Tests if a string contains a sub-string
+;Tests if a sub-string is in a string
-(has?
-"Hello" "ll") → true
+(substr? "ll" "Hello") → true
+(substr? "x" "abcd")   → false

 ;Returns index of an item or sub-string in a vector or string, or null (idx 3 [1 2 3 4])    → 2